richardson-marc/multi-region-aws-demo/README.md

-# multi-region-aws-demo
+# a demo for the Portsmouth AWS Users group
-AWS Demo for Portsmouth AWS users group
+# on how to use terraform to build a multi-region AWS webserver fleet